cburggie/CBD2/README.md

 ### Necromancer

 * Teeth can hit an enemy multiple times
-* Poison Dagger now launches a magical dagger leaving a trail of poison clouds
+* Poison Dagger now launches a throwing knife with added poison damage
-* Poison Dagger gives passive bonus to knife AR and damage
 * poison skills all give passive poison mastery and pierce

 ### Paladin